 Per the Maryland Lottery:

 Lottery officials encourage all winners to sign the backs of their tickets immediately and put them in a safe location.
-Winners get 182 days from the date of the drawing to claim prizes.
+They get 182 days from the date of the drawing to claim their prizes.

 Instructions on claiming prizes in person or by mail are available HERE.
 Players must redeem prizes larger than $25,000 by mail or at Lottery headquarters in the Montgomery Park Business Center, 1800 Washington Blvd., Suite 330 in Baltimore.
 The Lottery’s Claims Center in Baltimore is open by appointment only (no walk-ins).
 Click HERE to schedule an appointment.

 Supertooth, a locally-based dental office with locations in Bethesda, Gaithersburg, and Germantown, has signed on to bring a Rockville location into the fold.
 According to a Maryland Newsletters report, dentist…

 A Washington D.C. man who pleaded guilty to attempted second-degree murder charges in January was sentenced today to 25 years in prison.